The Nighttime Sky for January - February, 2020:

 |All Pictures Taken in My Heavenly Backyard with my Telescopes|

 Want to see more? ...
 Go to my Heavely Backyard Astronomy page:

-The Pleiades, aka, the 7 sisters is high in the NE in the mid evening, always a sign of the cooler months on the way.
-Following them is mighty Orion which is now beginning to enter the nighttime arena rising shortly before midnight.
+The Pleiades, aka, the 7 sisters is high overhead at sunset.
+Following them is mighty Orion rising shortly around sunset.
 Within this region can be found the rosette nebula and the horsehead nebula.
-A dim patch of a fuzzy looking star high in the ENE around 8 pm is the Andromeda Galaxy (M31) which when viewed through a telescope shows the vastness of this large galactic neighbor which contains about 1 trillion stars. following in the sky is another galactic neighbor, the Triangulum galaxy (M33) which shows a classic spiral shape.
+A dim patch of a fuzzy looking star high in the WNW around 8 pm is the Andromeda Galaxy (M31) which when viewed through a telescope shows the vastness of this large galactic neighbor which contains about 1 trillion stars. following in the sky is another galactic neighbor, the Triangulum galaxy (M33) which shows a classic spiral shape.
 This galaxy contains only about 40 billion stars (as compared to about 200 billion in our own Milky Way galaxy) Other objects to view are the crab nebula, ring nebula There are so many objects awaiting for us to view in a sky near you.
 (All the pictures were taken in my 'Heavenly Backyard'.)

 I will continue to add more images of the nighttime sky from my backyard and post on my astronomy page